 At any given moment, approximately 2,000 thunderstorms are occurring worldwide.
-Fortunately, only a small proportion of these are classified as severe, which according to the U.S. National Weather Service (NWS) are thunderstorms that produce at least one tornado, winds of at least 50 knots (58 mph), and/or hail at least 0.75 inches in diameter.
+Fortunately, only a small proportion of these are classified as severe, which according to the U.S. National Weather Service (NWS) are thunderstorms that produce at least one tornado, winds of at least 50 knots (58 mph), and/or hail at least 1 inch in diameter.

 The Case for Proactive Risk Management

 In the United States, annual aggregate losses from severe thunderstorms have, on average, accounted for more than half of all insured catastrophe losses since 1990.
 Billion dollar occurrence losses are no longer uncommon.
 In both 2008 and 2009, three severe thunderstorm events carried billion dollar price tags and 2011—a record-breaking severe thunderstorm season—cost the insurance industry $25 billion.
 Indeed, the accumulation of multiple severe thunderstorm events has had a significant impact on insurers’ bottom lines.

 Yet despite their frequency and the magnitude of potential losses, many insurers treat severe thunderstorms simply as a cost of doing business.
 Indeed many insurers heavily exposed to severe thunderstorms, and actively modeling hurricanes and earthquakes, make little or no investment in modeling this peril, which arguably contributes significantly to volatility in financial results.